YOUTUBE page: http://www.youtube.com/user/VictoreCelia

 radio and antenna, it's something fantastic for me...

-I like working DX, not for collecting awards, nor to work rare countries,
+I like to work DX, not for collecting awards, nor to work rare countries,

 but just for the fun that the radio give me!